Jeff-Russ/ror-guides/rails-database.md

 After you run find and get the object, you can use the `update_attributes` method with all of your attributes as arguments, in the same way as you would with `new` only this is with a pre-existing record.
 Since we already have the object, `update_attributes` can return a boolean instead of the object, so we can use that for verifying the operation was successful.

+	> teacher.update_attributes(first_name: "Jeff", last_name: "Russ")
+	  # runs SQL UPDATE
+	 => true

 §

 --------------------------------------------------------------------------------
 ## Find/Destroy Records

 Notice the title says "destroy records" and not "delete records".
 There is a `delete` method bypasses some Rails features and will not behaive as you expect so it's better to use the `destroy` method.
-THe `delete` method will leave you with an "orphaned row" and `destroy` will not.
-After you run find:
+The `delete` method will leave you with an "orphaned row" and `destroy` will not.
+After you run `find`:

 	> teacher.destroy # runs DELETE on actual database only
 		=> you'll see a "frozen hash" here

 The hash still sits in memory even though it was deleted from the database.
-It's is "frozen" which means you can't edit it but you can use this object and it's frozen hash to display information on what was deleted to the user or something else, which could be handy.
+It's is "frozen" which means you can't edit it but you can use this object and it's frozen hash to display information on what was deleted to the user or something else like load the data into a different table.
+The frozen hash could be handy.

 NOTE that whatever id was used by the deleted record is then abandoned.
 Future records will not take over this id integer but rather then will just increment the last id, whether or not it still exists.
+You can reset the SQL `AUTO_INCREMENT` value but this is not recommended unless you have a good reason!

+	SQL> ALTER TABLE tablename AUTO_INCREMENT = 1

 §

 --------------------------------------------------------------------------------